thepowersgang/rust-lang_rfcs/text/0000-selective_use.md

  | "static" | "const" | "fn"
  ;
 ```

+To simplify both parsing and reading, `use_type` is only valid at the start of the `use` declaration.

 ### Handling
 When resolving use statements, if a use type is specified the resolution code will only consider items of that specified type.
 The lookup will fail (and error) if the specified item is found, but isn't of the correct type (even when doing a wildcard import).